-- 1. On the system where the Background Processor will be installed, create a registry entry for the Background Processor to communicate with the Broker on the VistA HIS: - a.
-Log in to the server as an administrator, start the Registry editor and navigate to:
+1. On the system where the Background Processor will be installed, create a registry entry for the Background Processor to communicate with the Broker on the VistA HIS:

+Log in to the server as an administrator, start the Registry editor.